brianV/Revisioning-D7-Port/README.txt

    section).
 Typically you'd give authors the "view revisions" and "edit revisions" permissions, while moderators will get the same as well as the "publish/revert revisions" permission.
-Neither require the "administer nodes" permission, which is a good thing as this gives excessive rights.
+Neither require the "administer nodes" permission, which is a good thing as this gives ordinary users excessive rights.

 USAGE
 =====